EscapeE

 0

-If you want to set up a substitute for a range of fonts, deselect the checkbox(es) of corresponding attribute(s).
+If you would like to set up a substitute for a range of fonts, deselect the check-box(es) of corresponding attribute(s).
 The Number of matched fonts shows how many of the fonts in the current document will be affected by the substitution.
-You may notice that this number increases as more of the fonts in the document conform to the specification.
+You may notice that this number increases as more of the fonts in the document conform to the criterion.
 For example, if just a size of 8 point were specified, then the substitute font would be used for any 8-point font in the document.

-A window shows a sample of text in the font selected.
-You may change
+A window shows a sample of text in the selected substitute screen font.
+You may change:

 If the characters shown in the sample text are not the same as those you have chosen to be displayed, you may have an inappropriate symbol set selected: try choosing another from the Conversion drop-down list.